-Hello and welcome to my new multimedia blog 🙂
+Hello and welcome to my new multimedia platform 🙂

 There are 3 main reasons why I’ve started ‘African Astronauts’…